linalopes/creativity-in-vitro-eeg/README.md

 ## Data

-The project uses BIDS-formatted EEG data stored in the `bids_dataset/` directory.
-Processed data and analysis results are stored in the `derivatives/` directory. (work in progress)
+The project contains raw EEG data (first_dataset_raw) recorded using the OpenBCI Cyton board with the Daisy extension (14 channels total).
+The recordings were made as part of the project **Creativity in vitro**, which investigates how brain activity responds to lyrical and semantic patterns in music.

+Lina, the participant listened to 20 repeated loops of 3 of the first six phrases of the song *Aquarela* by Toquinho.
+These 20 sessions were recorded consecutively in one continuous session, without restarting the OpenBCI GUI.

 ## License